 Dave: Because it's the opposite of what I want to believe.

 David: Because I sort of looked into Hell, but I still don't know if there's a Heaven or not.

 Doing In the Wizard: Most of the fleshy creatures turn out to be genetically-engineered bio-weapons, but averted with the Shadow Men, who are dead spirits helping Korrok in turning the world into his personal shithole.Holy objects still affect them and whatever form they take, like most ghosts and demons.
 The only explanation is that they are "agents of discord" who find ordered things like music and formalized prayer or iconography extremely irritating.

 Dogs Are Dumb: Molly, at first.
 It eventually goes to blatantly self-serving, to the point David thinks it's out to get him killed.
 Turns out, it was helping him.

-Earworm: Some of the evil racist remixed songs can be catchy, when you think about it.
+Earworm: Some of the evil racist remixed songs are quite catchy, even In-Universe.
 Just don't try to sing along...
-Three Arm Sally's music, sans the actual music, sounds like it could be pretty awesome.

 Let's send 'em aaalllllll ba-ack to Aaaaafrica...

 Eat the Bomb: Molly eats the bomb that John and Dave make towards the end of the book, and they feed her some burritos in order to speed up its evacuation.
 The bomb reappears just in time for their escape from Shit Narnia.